Last Updated on July 28, 2023 by Janine

 If you’re only casually interested in the history of Mexico and don’t have the patience for a lot of museums, hopefully, you’ll still appreciate the sightseeing aspect of today’s itinerary.

-I did do the TuriBus tour on my last visit to Mexico City and I did enjoy it but you’ll need to start early to make the most of the experience.
+I tried out the TuriBus tour on my last visit to Mexico City, and I enjoyed it, but you’ll need to start early to make the most of the experience.
 Click here to learn more about it!

 Breakfast: La Casa de los Azulejos, aka Sanborns